jdevfullstack-tutorials/learn-to-code/README.md

 Then, we could simply stay this way, yet we wanted more.
-Nowadays, creating web pages, even dynamic ones were simplified by several frameworks and ready-made projects that sometimes you don't even need to write a single line of code!
+Nowadays, creating web pages, even dynamic ones were simplified by several frameworks and ready-made projects that sometimes a programmer does not even need to write a single line of code!
 Software development is becoming more and more automatic!

-But, in reality, the current trend is towards machine learning, where a certain program learns by itself, without directly coding it to behave that way!
+But, in reality, the current trend is towards machine learning, where a certain program learns by itself, without directly coding it to behave that way.
+This will have another significant impact in the history of the humankind.